patricia-gallardo/patricia-gallardo.github.io/_posts/2018-08-13-why_am_i_making_a_browser.md

 <span class="image right"><img src="{{ 'assets/images/art-3558354_640.jpg' | relative_url }}" alt="" /></span>

 In the coming months I aim to learn and make a wide variety of things.
-Each thing I’m planning to make should provide me with at least two things:
-What I make should (over time) evolve into a tool I can use in my job I should learn something I’ve been wanting to learn
+Each thing I’m planning to make should provide me with at least two things: First, what I make should (over time) evolve into a tool I can use in my job, and secondly, I should learn something I’ve been wanting to learn.

 A third concern is that I need to prepare for conference talks that I’m doing this fall.
 So the order in which I’m making things is going to be influenced by which talk is next.